JacobTheRanga/i386-assembly/README.md

 call a function, create and use local function variables and states, then restore the previous program state and variables, and finally return to the instruction after the call.
-But, all of this must be done only using basic arithmatic, move, and jump instructions.
+But, all of this must be done only using basic arithmetic, move, and jump instructions.

 None of this is practical or should ever be done for several reasons.
 Some of which being that these higher level instructions already exist